-Ingrid Luche creates installations in which she reappropriates and intervenes in various elements (accessories, textiles, objects), which she chooses for their strong symbolic and memorial potential, being features of a diluted globalized syncretism.
-Clothing is in particular a space of representation and projection which she is especially drawn to.
+Ingrid Luche creates installations in which she reappropriates and intervenes in various elements (accessories, textiles, objects).
+She chooses them for their strong symbolic and memorial potential since they are features of a diluted globalized syncretism.
+Clothing, in particular, is a space of representation and projection which she is especially drawn to.
 It defines affiliation or kinship indirectly, by implication, in terms of culture and identity, community and the contemporary world.
-La Villa du Parc’s veranda is an intermediary space of course, existing between inside and outside; there the artist has put together a large hanging assemblage titled Whileaway, a trashy pop altar made up of many fetishes (costume jewelry, sneakers, bags, ethnic motifs, etc.) representing symbols of a cheap global consumerism, which are covered in paint drips and runs, fluorescent and silver spray paint.
+La Villa du Parc’s veranda is an intermediary space of course, existing between inside and outside; there the artist has put together a large hanging assemblage titled Whileaway, a trashy pop altar made up of many fetishes (costume jewelry, sneakers, bags, ethnic motifs, etc.) representing symbols of a cheap global consumerism, which are covered in paint drips and runs, and fluorescent and silver spray paint.
 Luche plays with the glittering “showcase” display, presented on a clothes rack yet outside any commercial context and isolated in a park.
 She projects her installation in a far-off place in our imaginations, which her title echoes.
-Whileaway is a sci-fi planet dreamed up in the 1970s by the American author Joanna Russ in The Female Man (1975).1
+Whileaway is a sci-fi planet dreamed up in the 1970s by the American author Joanna Russ in The Female Man.¹

 Born in 1971 in Antibes, lives and works in Paris.